 The simplest way of selling internationally on eBay is to add international postage options to your existing listings on eBay.co.uk. eBay refers to this as basic international selling.
-When you offer international postage your listings will be visible to international shoppers that are looking at eBay.co.uk, on eBay.com for shoppers in countries without their own eBay website, and will appear on international eBay sites although buyers can filter out products coming from other countries in search results though.
+When you offer international postage your listings will be visible to international shoppers that are looking at eBay.co.uk, on eBay.com for shoppers in countries without a local eBay website, and will appear on international eBay sites.
+Buyers can filter out products coming from other countries in search results though.

-Listings will appear to international buyers in the original language, however, the price will be converted to the local currency.
+Listings will appear to international buyers in their original language, however, the price will be converted to the local currency.
 You will pay the normal eBay.co.uk listing fees.